 git commit

-After having composed the commit exactly as we want it to be, we can save it to our local repository via git commit.
+After having composed the commit exactly as we want it to be, we can save it to our local repository viagit commit

 Commit History

-Once a repository contains a couple of commits, we should look into its history (or “log”).
-The git log command gives us an overview of the last few commits.
+command gives us an overview of the last few commits.
 Git log’s default output shows each commit with its SHA-1 hash (which is the equivalent of a revision number in a classic centralized VCS, or CVCS), its author, the date and the message used.

 Customizing git log

-You can bend the presentation of git log almost completely to your will.
-Using the parameter –oneline, for example, reduces the output to a single line per commit.
-Using -p adds the “diff” (or patch) to every commit, thereby showing you what detailed changes were introduced.
+adds the “diff” (or patch) to every commit, thereby showing you what detailed changes were introduced.
 Customization can be taken to the point where you have your very own output format:

 Branching And Merging

 Branching is often referred to as Git’s killer feature, and rightly so.
 If you already know the term from another VCS like Subversion, then take an unbiased, fresh look at the topic.
 Using branches in Git is extremely easy and fast because they have been a core feature since the very beginning.
 They’re certainly one of the most important tools in a developer’s daily work.
-But what are they actually used for?
+But what are they actually used for?Branches allow you to cleanly separate variants or features in your code base.
+“Separation of concerns” is a good term for this.

 When to Use Branching

 Take the following scenario.
 At a certain point, you decide to develop a new feature.
 To separate it from your other development work, you create a new branch, based on the current status.
-The git branch command creates the new branch, while git checkout makes it your current working branch.
+Thegit branch

 After having implemented a couple of new features, you commit the current status to this branch (C2 in the sketch below).
 But you haven’t yet finished developing the new feature when an urgent bug report forces you to continue working on your code’s main line (your production or “live” code).

-After having switched back (via git checkout) to your master branch, you commit the fix for the problem (C3).
+) to your master branch, you commit the fix for the problem (C3).
 Again, you switch to your feature branch and commit some more changes (C4) to complete the development for this feature.
-Finally, you use git merge to unite the two branches again (C5).
+Finally, you use git merge

 Imagine this scenario without branches.
 Because you already had changes that belonged to an unfinished, not yet releasable feature, you would have been mixing two different concerns (the experimental feature and the bug fix in your production code).